Construction Manager Resume Guide: California Edition (2026)

 -

-Omitting Professional Certifications - CCM and PMP credentials differentiate you from uncertified candidates.
-Include these prominently with certification numbers if required by employers.
+Omitting Professional Certifications - CCM, PMP, and LEED credentials differentiate you from uncertified candidates.
+Include these prominently, along with CSLB license numbers when applicable.

 -